abuseofnotation/category-theory-illustrated/praise.md

 - Visual Group Theory by Nathan Carter (MATHEMATICAL ASSOCIATION OF AMERICA - 2009) sample: http://www.mathcs.emory.edu/~dzb/teaching/421Fall2014/VGT-Ch-1-2.pdf

-- Also, there is the blog https://graphicallinearalgebra.net/ that introduces linear algebra visualy.

-Competency of the readers
+- "Topology.
+A Categorical Approach" by Tai-Danae Bradley, Tyler Bryson and John Terilla (MIT press - 2020)

+As David Spivak puts it in his review of "Topology.
+A Categorical Approach":

+> This book is at the leading edge of what will *likely become a major pedagogical trend in mathematics: teaching the fundamentals from a categorical perspective*.

+Any other kind of nerds who want to learn some mathematics just for fun.
 ---

-Coverage of secondary topics
----

-Logic
----

-Target audience
-===

-- Programmers, who are curious about category theory, because they are into functional programming.
-- Math undergraduates, who are struggling with reading academic texts.
-- Any other kind of nerds who want to learn some mathematics just for fun.
-- Children.

-People with programming background
----

-People with academic background
----

-People who are generally curious
----
+Aside from being informative, CTI is easy and fun to read, so many people read it just as a form of recreation.

 Feedback
 ===

 I have reseived a lot of positive feedback on CTI, and a lot of people shared it on social media.
-Some comments and links follow:

 Comments
 ---